7 stunning rug types from around the world

 Moroccan women were also known to get creative with their weaving, telling their life stories in the pattern.
 Their rugs featured lots of imagery and symbolism, which would vary depending on the local area where the rug was made.

 Moroccan rugs became popular in America and Western countries in the 1970s and 1980s, but the trend has stuck around!
-Now, Moroccan rugs are ideal for homes with wooden or cane furniture and a neutral colour scheme, so the Moroccan rug can really make a colour splash elevating your home.
+Now, Moroccan rugs are ideal for homes with wooden or cane furniture and a neutral colour scheme, so the Moroccan rug can really make a colour splash that elevates your home.

 #2: Asia Pacific - Seagrass Rugs